A ‘flat pack bridge’ is our latest effort to improve your connections and experience of travelling by rail.

 “We use a bead blast process to blast it – give it a beautiful aesthetic – but it doesn’t need to be treated after that.
 It’s vandalism-proof, rain-proof … It’s been used in the food industry for 40 years because they want machines to not rust …”

-The AVA bridge also ensures substantially better value for money, with each one able to save us about £1.4m.
+The AVA bridge also ensures substantially better value for money, with each one potentially able to save us about £1.4m.
 It’s quicker to install than the typical footbridge and requires fewer railway line closures to trains – or line possessions – which usually cost us lots of money in compensation to train operators.

-We can install an AVA bridge in just two 52-hour line possessions, cutting our time on site from 34 weeks to just 12.
+We're aiming to be able to install an AVA bridge in just two 52-hour line possessions, cutting our time on site from 34 weeks to just 12.
 Overall, AVA enables us to shave 75% off the project time for a new footbridge because it’s simple and so much of the work has already been done.

 That’s better for passengers, train operators and people who live close to the railway.